MiguelCastillo/coseq/README.md

 [![Build Status](https://travis-ci.org/MiguelCastillo/coseq.svg?branch=master)](https://travis-ci.org/MiguelCastillo/coseq)

-Compose chains of high order functions for *synchronous and asynchronous iterators*.
-Iteration is lazy, which means that items are not read/evaluated until the data is needed.
+Compose chains of functions to manipulate data via *synchronous and asynchronous iterators*.
+Data iteration is lazy, which means that items are not read/evaluated until the data is needed.
 This allows for a really nice integration with infinite and/or really large data sets where eager evaluation and itermediate data storage is prohibitively expensive or impossible.

 > [async iterators](https://github.com/tc39/proposal-async-iteration) are a thing in JavaScript.